pdjr-signalk/pdjr-skplugin-renotifier/README.md

 this functional role determines the syntax of external script invocation it does not place arbitrary constraints on what a script can do.

-Where appropriate this documentation takes as a case study my use of __signalk-renotifier__ to implement a simple SMS-based notification service.
+Where appropriate this documentation takes as a case study the author's use of __signalk-renotifier__ to implement a simple SMS-based notification service.

 ### Principle of operation